Welcome to today's edition of the Rush 24-7 podcast.

 Somebody thinks they found that Santorum has an investment in Fannie Mae and Freddie Mac.

-Jeffrey Lord was um in the political office of the White House during the first term of Reagan, maybe both terms.
+Jeffrey Lord was in the political office of the White House during the first term of Reagan, maybe both terms.

-Jeffrey Lord, like me, didn't understand all this stuff at Newt yesterday.
+Jeffrey Lord now writes, The American Spectator, Jeffrey Lord, like me, didn't understand all this stuff at Newt yesterday.

-All I was saying was I pay close attention to this stuff.
+All I was saying was, I pay close attention to this stuff.

 Even when I wasn't doing a talk show, this stuff was my life.

-The last two to three years I was working with the Kansas City Royals, that would have been uh 81, 82, 83, and I got back into radio in 1984.
+The last two to three years I was working with the Kansas City Royals, that would have been 81, 82, 83.

-I was I was immersed in this stuff, and Newt.
+I was immersed in this stuff.

-The only thing I knew about him was that he was the premier.
+And Newt, the only thing I knew about him was that he was the premier.

 There were a lot of people trying, but he was the premier Reagan defender in those special orders.